Creepy Things That Were Considered Normal 100 Years Ago

 When something is a synonym for "bloodsucker," we may hope society would find no use for it.
 However, as anyone who's dealt with lawyers or insurance agents knows, leeches have all manner of opportunities in society, including as literal bloodsuckers.

 Starting in Egypt some 3,000 years ago, bloodletting has been a medical procedure for ancient cultures all over the world.
 Leeches were often used in this regard for a variety of reasons.
-They were extremely convenient for physicians: Not only were leeches actually designed to suck blood, but, as the Science History Institute unnecessarily describes, "could access hard-to-reach and sensitive areas, such as the inside of the ears, nose, mouth, and other even more intimate spaces."
+They were extremely convenient for physicians: Not only were leeches actually designed to suck blood, but could also get into the trickier — and more sensitive — nooks and crannies of the human body.

 While originally used in ancient Greece to balance the body's "four humors," leeching became an increasingly popular prescription for an increasing number of ailments and conditions.
-Fevers, flatulence, toothaches, and even hemorrhoids (oh dear God why) could be treated with leeches.
-Although leeching had effectively disappeared by the middle of the 20th century, it remained a folk remedy in some places in the States and has actually experienced a resurgence in legitimate medical circles in the 21st century.
-Today, doctors and medical researchers are using leeches to test and treat everything from cancer to osteoarthritis to, as Vice News helpfully reports, "painfully hard and long" priapism.
-They need to find other places to put those things.
+Fevers, flatulence, toothaches, and even hemorrhoids could be treated with leeches.
+Although leeching had effectively disappeared by the middle of the 20th century, it remained a folk remedy in some places in the U.S. and has actually experienced a resurgence in legitimate medical circles in the 21st century.
+Today, doctors and medical researchers are using leeches to test and treat everything from cancer to osteoarthritis.

 Arranged marriages were common

 The institution of marriage has evolved over the centuries.
-What it looks like, who is involved, what consequences you suffer responsibilities you have, and even the very reasons for marriage have undergone profound change since the early days.
+What it looks like, who is involved, what responsibilities you may have, and even the very reasons for marriage have undergone profound change since earlier times.

 KKK marches were normal

 America's origins were tainted by racism, but we fought a war to end that.
-However, Jim Crow got more powerful, a racist cheerleader became president, and by 1920, America was horribly racist.
-But it was family-friendly!
+However, Jim Crow laws became more powerful, a racist cheerleader became president, and by 1920, America was horribly racist.

 The KKK was such an open, accepted part of American society that they would publicly sponsor festivals, family gatherings, and beautiful baby contests.
 The Klan would host and officiate weddings and christenings.
 They had cars entered in races and baseball teams.
 "In some places I studied in Indiana," sociology professor Kathleen M. Blee told NPR, "the local KKK was listed in the city directory, along with sewing clubs and agricultural societies."
 They fielded candidates for public office, too — the political ties were so deep that the 1924 Democratic National Convention is often referred to as "Klanbake."